She Will Forever Be In Our Hearts

 CHRISTINE ANN WIDMAN

 This site was created in memory of Christine Ann Widman.
-A loving wife, mother, grandmother, daughter and sister, and always, a devoted friend and host to all.
+A loving wife, mother, grandmother, daughter, aunt, sister, and always, a devoted friend and host to all.

 Born in Iowa

 OCTOBER 9TH, 1946

 Christine Ann Barker was born to Arthur and Clarine Barker on October 9th, 1946 in Ames, Iowa.
 She had two younger siblings, Keith and Patrice.
 Christine loved her Norwegian heritage and loved taking the train to Iowa by herself during the summers to spend time with her Grandmother and Aunt Emma.
 Arthur Barker was in the army which moved the family many times across the United States and into Europe.
 Although his assignment in the Korean War had a huge and difficult impact on the family, she often spoke of how she loved being an army kid, spending time in Germany, being around such a diversity of people and seeing so many ways of living.
 After graduating from the University of Hawaii in 1966, Christine married Dennis Cooper Widman on June 4th 1966.